plspeziali/Wikispeedia-BigData/README.md

 However, despite having tuned the hyperparameters appropriately, the indicators returned an accuracy of about 20%, so we preferred to avoid and leave the null ratings at value `0`.
+Different classification models, such as a neural network, could be implemented to improve prediction.

+Furthermore, one could add the possibility of leaving the user free to query the database, through custom queries.